Available for Observe and Ask with the

 - Create a Recording Segment that includes the filtered event.

-- Target Surveys and Feedback widgets to trigger based on Events.
+- Target Surveys to trigger based on Events.

 - Start session capture based on the triggering of Events.